 Adding Packages in ASP.NET Core:

-As we already discussed ASP.NET Core Framework follows modular approaches.
-It means by default it will not include anything i.e. packages references to the project.
-Only the necessary packages which are required are added.
+As we already discussed, ASP.NET Core Framework follows modular approaches.
+It means, by default, it will not include anything, i.e., package references to the project.
+Only the necessary packages which are required are added by default.

-Whenever we add any new packages into our application, then that packages reference is also going to be added into the application project file.
-Please have a look at the following Dependencies section.
-Whenever we add any packages, then that package and its dependency packages are going to be stored here.
+Whenever we add any new packages to our application, that package reference will also be added to the application project file.
+Please have a look at the following Dependencies section of our project.
+Whenever we add any packages, that package, and its dependency packages will be stored here.

 Now let us add the Newtonsoft.json package.
-So, select the browse tab and then search Newtonsoft and install it as shown in the below image.
+So, select the browse tab, then search Newtonsoft and install it, as shown in the image below.

-As we have only added one package i.e. Newtonsoft.json, so it added that package references here.
-Along with the same, it will also add that package reference in the application project file as shown in the below image.
+We have only added one package, i.e., Newtonsoft.json, so it added that package references here.
+Along with the same, it will also add that package reference in the application project file, as shown in the below image.

-Note: Once you delete that package, then it will delete the reference from both the dependencies as well as from the project file.
+Note: Once you delete that package, it will delete the reference from both the dependencies and the project file.

 Deleting Package in ASP.NET Core:

-Again, go to the Nuget Package Manager and select the installed tab and select the package and uninstall it as shown in the below image.
+Again, go to the NuGet Package Manager, select the installed tab, select the package, and uninstall it, as shown in the image below.

-Once you delete the package, then it should remove the reference from both the dependencies as well as from the project file.
-The Package Reference element of the project file is used to add the references to all the NuGet packages which are installed for your application.
+Once you delete the package, it should remove the reference from both the dependencies and the project file.
+The Package Reference element of the project file is used to add the references to all the NuGet Packages which are installed for your application.

-Note: The csproj file includes settings related to targeted .NET Core Framework, project folders, NuGet package references, etc…
+Note: The CSPRJ file includes settings related to targeted .NET Core Framework, Nullable, ImplicitUsings, NuGet Package References, etc…

-In the next article, I am going to discuss the Main method in the ASP.NET Core application.
+In the next article, I am going to discuss ASP.NET Core Main Method in detail.
 Here, in this article, I try to explain the ASP.NET Core Project File in detail.
-I hope you enjoy this article and I would like to have your feedback.
+I hope you enjoy this article and would like your feedback.
 Please post your feedback, question, or comments about this ASP.NET Core Project File article.